 (A Segment flyout showing the current and historical state-wide ranking, as well as a link to open the selected segment in the Safety Analysis application.)

-Network Screening Report
+Network Screening Downloads

 Generate a downloadable Network Screening Report which contains the network ranking, and a breakdown of each segment, including the crash rate, crash ratio, crashes per mile, fatality rate, and serious rate, and distribution of crashes along the segment grouped by severity, as well as a stacked bar chart indicating the mile point at which the crashes occurred.